6 Helpful / 0 Not

 Cons: -Slippery pads.
 I actually prefer the carpet for wear and tear on shoes and legs.
 But when wet they can be slick.

-Other Thoughts: This is easily the best course in the area and maybe the best in Florida.
+Other Thoughts: This is easily the best course in the area and among the best in Florida.
 The Original 9 is one of the most diverse 9 hole layouts I've played.
 The Palm Course is aptly named and provides challenging tunnel shots and a beautiful water hole.
 A dedicated group has put in a lot of work and it shows.
 This course is difficult but still lots of fun.
 Shooting par or better here is a very good round.
 PBR will help your game.